teanijarv/EEG-pyline/README.md

-# EEG pipeline for resting and task EEG pre-processing and analyses
+# EEG-pyline: EEG pipeline in Python for resting and task EEG pre-processing and analyses
-This is an EEG pipeline used at the USC's Thompson Institute created by Toomas Erik Anijärv.
+This is an EEG pipeline used at the UniSC's Thompson Institute created by Toomas Erik Anijärv.

 ## Notebook templates